psf/pyperf/doc/api.rst

 added by ``perf``.

-The ``mydict[key]`` instruction is repeated 10 times to reduce the cost of the outter ``range(loops)`` loop.
+The ``mydict[key]`` instruction is repeated 10 times to reduce the cost of the outer ``range(loops)`` loop.
 To adjust the final result, ``runner.inner_loops`` is set to ``10``, the number of times that ``mydict[key]`` is repeated.

 The repeatition is needed on such microbenchmark where the measured instruction takes less than 1 microsecond.
-In this case, the cost the outter loop is non negligible.
+In this case, the cost the outer loop is non negligible.